Wage & Hour Claims in Jacksonville

 When you bring violations to the attention of our lawyer, you will be helping not only yourself but also all of your coworkers who might have been subjected to the same mistreatment and either did not know about it or did not have the courage to say anything.
 You can also expect an immediate sense of relief in knowing that something is being done to correct a poor legal situation.

-If you want to know more about your rights as a worker in Florida and how a wage and hour claim could be beneficial?
+Want to know more about your rights as a Florida worker and how a wage and hour claim could be beneficial?
 Contact our Jacksonville wage law attorney online or call The Law Office of Shands M. Wulbern, P.A. at (904) 638-9943.